YottaDB/YDBDoc/AdminOpsGuide/ipcresource.rst

 Now execute the following command:

 .. parsed-literal::
-   $ ydb_dist/ftok mumps.dat multisite.repl
+   $ ydb_dist/ftok yottadb.dat multisite.repl

-This command produces the "public" (system generated) IPC Keys (essentially hash values) for mumps.dat and its replication instance multisite.repl.
+This command produces the "public" (system generated) IPC Keys (essentially hash values) for yottadb.dat and its replication instance multisite.repl.
 It produces a sample output like the following:

 .. parsed-literal::
-   mumps.dat :: 721434869 [ 0x2b0038f5 ]
+   yottadb.dat :: 721434869 [ 0x2b0038f5 ]
    multisite.repl :: 721434871 [ 0x2b0038f7 ]

 The keys starting with 0x2b (Hexadecimal form) are the keys for the semaphores used by replication instance America with the high order hexadecimal 0x2b replaced by 0x2c for the replication instance file (YottaDB's standard prefix for semaphores for journal pools is 0x2c and the prefix for database files is 0x2b).
 You can observe this with the ipcs command: